Charles Vane: Pirate career

 Vane took ships off the Bahamas in July, working with Charles Yeats, the original captain of the Katherine.
 A brigantine that Vane captured became his new flagship.
 In August he sailed to Charleston and took eight ships there.
-After seizing a slave ship, he put the slaves aboard Yeats' ship; Yeats sailed off with the slaves and surrendered to the governor of South Carolina in exchange for a pardon.
+After seizing a slave ship, he put the slaves aboard Yeats' ship.
+Yeats sailed off with the slaves and surrendered to the governor of South Carolina in exchange for a pardon.
 The merchants of Charleston outfitted two sloops to hunt Vane, under the command of William Rhett.
 Rhett failed to find Vane, but his ships located and captured the pirate Stede Bonnet.

-In August Vane careened his ship near Abaco, where his accomplice Nicholas Woodall smuggled him supplies and ammunition.
-Hornigold had turned pirate-hunter along with his associate John Cockram and followed Vane, who escaped; Hornigold and Cockram instead captured Woodall, who was imprisoned by Rogers.
+In August, Vane careened his ship near Abaco, where his accomplice Nicholas Woodall smuggled him supplies and ammunition.
+Hornigold had turned pirate-hunter along with his associate John Cockram and followed Vane, who escaped.
+Hornigold and Cockram instead captured Woodall, who was imprisoned by Rogers.

 Vane returned to Nassau in September to marry, threatening to retake the city.
-In October Vane sailed to Ocracoke Inlet, and met with Blackbeard, perhaps attempting to convince Blackbeard to join forces with him; the two crews celebrated for several days, but split up afterwards.
+In October, Vane sailed to Ocracoke Inlet and met with Blackbeard, perhaps attempting to convince Blackbeard to join forces with him.
+The two crews celebrated for several days but split up afterwards.

-In October Vane raided Eleuthera, carrying away liquor and livestock.
-On 23 November, Vane spotted a large frigate, but when he hoisted the Jolly Roger the frigate replied by raising a French naval ensign and opening fire.
-Vane's brigantine and sloop were outgunned, and he ordered a retreat.
+In October, Vane raided Eleuthera, carrying away liquor and livestock.
+On 23 November, Vane spotted a large frigate but when he hoisted the Jolly Roger the frigate replied by raising a French naval ensign and opening fire.
+Vane's brigantine and sloop were outgunned and he ordered a retreat.
 Vane's crew saw this as an act of cowardice.
-He was voted out of command in favor of Calico Jack Rackham.
-Vane and sixteen others who supported him, including his first mate Robert Deal, were put on the sloop.
+He was voted out of command in favour of his quartermaster who is not named.
+Vane and 16 others who supported him, including his first mate Robert Deal, were put on the sloop.

 Vane sailed to the Bay Islands, capturing sloops along the way, one of which Deal took command of.
-In February 1719, Vane and Deal were caught in a hurricane and separated; Vane was wrecked on an uninhabited island.
+In February 1719, Vane and Deal were caught in a hurricane and separated.
+Vane was wrecked on an uninhabited island.
 When English ships arrived to collect water near the island, Vane tried to join one of the crews under a false name.
-He was recognized by an old acquaintance, and arrested.
+He was recognized by an old acquaintance and arrested.

 Vane was taken to Spanish Town, Jamaica and held in prison for some time.
 On 22 March 1721, he was tried for piracy and found guilty.
-Vane learned that Deal had been tried, convicted, and hanged some time earlier.
+Vane learned that Deal had been tried, convicted, and hanged sometime earlier.
 Vane was sentenced to death, and on 29 March he was hanged at Gallows Point in Port Royal.
 His corpse was hung in chains at Gun Cay.